alex3dd/dockerfile-patch/README.md

 template.
 The Jinja2 template can use the facts to render a customized patch between 'FROM image:release' and the reste of your Dockerfile.

+### Why should I use it dockerfile-patch?

+dockerfile-patch will help you to patch existing Dockerfiles in order to add custom parameters specific to your needs:
+- **Inject your self-signed certificate into an existing Dockerfile**.
+Why?
+Because you don't want to add a self-signed configuration to all Dockerfiles you create.
+Your Dockerfiles will remain clean and the patching process will be done automatically thanks to dockerfile-patch and your continuous integration tool.
+- Dynamically add a proxy parameter to apt-get to speed up the download
+- Insert files that are specific to your infrastructure

 ## Example

 To be able to use dockerfile-patch, you need to add 'dockerfile-patch.j2' to